List of Coronation Street characters introduced in 2008: Ted Page

-Ted Page played by Michael Byrne, is the long-lost father of Gail Platt (Helen Worth), and made his first appearance on 28 April 2008.
+Ted Page, played by Michael Byrne, is the long-lost father of Gail Platt (Helen Worth), and made his first appearance on 28 April 2008.
 A week after his arrival, Ted reveals that he is gay, and has recently lost his partner of twenty years.
 In January 2021, it was announced that Ted would be killed off off-screen and his partner Andrew would break the news to Gail via telephone.

 Gail's mother Audrey Roberts (Sue Nicholls) had a relationship with Ted, who was a soldier at the time, in the hope that he would propose and she would get her son, Stephen (Todd Boyce), back.
 She lost her nerve and never told Ted that she was pregnant.
 It is only when Ted gets in touch again that she tells him he is the father of her daughter.
 Ted is distressed when he realises how much he has missed, that he has grandchildren and great-grandchildren.
 Ted meets Gail and they bond almost instantly.

 Ted supports his grandson David (Jack P. Shepherd) when he has a job interview, writing a false reference in Audrey's name.
-He befriends Ken Barlow (William Roache), offering him an extra ticket for a play.
-This leads to Blanche Hunt (Maggie Jones) suspecting Ken could become gay.
+He befriends Ken Barlow (William Roache), offering him a spare ticket for a play.
+This leads to Blanche Hunt (Maggie Jones) suspecting that Ken is gay.
 Ted supports Audrey following her car accident and breakup with Bill Webster (Peter Armitage) in 2008.
 Ted leaves in autumn 2008 but returns on 28 January 2009, following a visit to London.
 Upon his return, Ted supports the Platts in their feud against the Windasses and gets drawn into Ken's complex relationship with Martha Fraser.